 JOIN THE 2018 SHAMBHALA CREWShambhala volunteers and staff are the backbone of the festival and the driving force behind its success.
 Many thanks to the fantastic people who give their time and passion to make Shambhala a great place to be.
 If you are interested in joining our team, please read all the information on this page carefully before proceeding to the application.

-Attention: Returning 2014 CrewInvites to re-register for crew positions will be distributed via email beginning January 23rd, 2015.
+Attention: Returning 2017 CrewInvites to re-register for crew positions will be distributed via email in early January 2018.
 Please email email@example.com if you haven’t received an email from us by January 30th.
 If you proceed through the public application form via the link on this page, you will be asked for a deposit fee.

 - Free Admittance to festival (upon completion of scheduled shifts, your crew deposit is returned).

 - Arrive early and watch the festival come to life.

-- Great NEW location for Crew Camping – see “Camping” below.
+- Great location for Crew Camping – see “Camping” below.

 - One meal per 8.5 hr working shift, two meals per 12 hr working shift.

 - Memories to last a lifetime!

-What are past crew members saying about working at Shambhala?
+What do crew members say about working at Shambhala?